Boy, 6, found dead in Havelock remembered as cheeky and bubbly

-The mother of a boy whose body was pulled from the Havelock waterfront has described the agony of losing her son as "the worst day of my life.''
+The mother of a boy whose body was pulled from the Havelock waterfront has described the agony of losing her son as "the worst day of my life".

 Nekko Paul Haworth, 6, has been identified as the youngster who had earlier been reported missing in Havelock, Marlborough, in the early hours of Tuesday.